Skip to main content Skip to search Skip to main navigation

 Author: Kurt Becker

+Some people dream of turning their hobby into a career, but very few manage to do so.
+One person who made this happen is Patrick Bengs, who has been a household name among us model makers for years.
 Even as a teenager, the young Patrick was building models, including model airplanes, ship models and steam engines.
 Since his father worked in metalworking and there was also a lathe in the Bengs family home, he succeeded in building steam engines.
 And so young Patrick almost inevitably learned the profession of industrial mechanic.
 But model building just didn't let him go and at some point he sold a self-made steam engine on Ebay.
 That was the initial spark for a business idea!
 In 2003, Patrick Bengs founded a small company for technical model making, which he ran as a sideline.
 Great success came very quickly and just two years later, in 2005, we made the leap into full independence with

-central figure, his wife takes care of the inevitable office work, his lively father still works hard and two part-time employees complete the team.
+announced in the model making division.
+The Bengs company is a typical family business: Bengs itself is, of course central figure, his wife takes care of the inevitable office work, his lively father still works hard and two part-time employees complete the team.
 They are responsible for shipping, assembling the material sets and sawing the semi-finished products to size for the model kits.
 The Bengs range includes material kits for steam engines, flame eaters, Stirling engines and combustion engines, but also tools for model making as well as accessories and various semi-finished products.

 It is a specialty of Bengs to supply material kits that contain the necessary milled parts prefabricated.
 In doing so, he addresses a difficulty that many model makers face: You have a lathe but no milling machine, let alone a CNC milling machine.
 And if the model maker fails to process a milled part during further processing, that's no problem.
 Bengs can deliver individually.
 For the turned parts, Bengs includes the necessary semi-finished products as well as all the small parts, such as seals, screws, etc. and of course the drawing documents with detailed construction descriptions.
 In 2015, Bengs expanded his range when he took over the casting kits from Ravensburger Dampfmodellbau (Probst).
 These are large models of combustion engines that require model makers to use correspondingly large lathes and milling machines.
 Bengs himself was initially skeptical as to whether these models could be sold in sufficient numbers.
 But to his own surprise, this was the case.
 The development of a new model takes around a year.
 About half of this happens on the computer with CAD and the other half through tinkering and testing in the workshop.
 He gets his ideas for new models on the Internet and through his own inspiration.
 First, a provisional drawing and a preliminary prototype are created.
 A number of changes and improvements have already been incorporated into the second prototype model.
 Some designs that look good on the computer are not, in practice, as expected.
 Only the third pre-production model largely corresponds to the final version and then the necessary set of drawings is created.